 9104 Coast Guard Road B, Emerald Isle

-Small ice cream shop in downtown Morehead City with a variety of house-made, unique flavors
+Small Italian Ice shop in downtown Morehead City with a variety of tasty and unique flavors

 404 Evans Street, Morehead City